sign for "cereal" is made by placing your right index finger - palm down - at the right corner of your mouth.

 While moving your hand to the left corner of your mouth, change the

 handshape into an "x."
-Alternate between the letter
+Alternate between the straight

 Daniel: What would be a memory reminder for "Cereal"?

-DrVicars: Think of the milk that is on your chin dribbling off and you need to dry it
+Dr. Bill: Think of the milk that is on your chin dribbling off.
+That help?

 Daniel: Sure did, I thought it might be something like that.